 SAVE 10% WITH GRAND LAKE MARINA BOAT RENTALS!
-Simply book your pontoon boat, whaler, kayak or canoe at least 24 hours before your would like your reservation to claim your discount.
+Simply book your pontoon boat, whaler, kayak or canoe at least 24 hours before you would like your reservation to claim your discount.
 Book online here, or call 970-627-9273.

 This is the second-largest man-made lake in Colorado and is larger than Grand Lake.
-A popular lake for water-skiing, wake boarding & fishing, you’ll find Lake Granby on Hwy 34 about ten miles before the town of Grand Lake.
+A popular lake for water-skiing, wakeboarding & fishing, you’ll find Lake Granby on Hwy 34 about ten miles before the town of Grand Lake.
 There are also good picnic spots and public boat launches.

 Shadow Mountain Reservoir